Skip to Main Content

 Eating in Central's Administrative Core

 Supreme Court Road in Central runs through the dense civic heart of Hong Kong Island, flanked by government buildings, law chambers, and the kind of foot traffic that skews toward professionals with limited lunch windows rather than tourists working through a sightseeing list.
-Dining in this corridor has historically followed that logic: practical formats, reliable execution, and menus calibrated for repeat visitors rather than one-time occasion dining. cafe TOO sits on this stretch, and understanding the address tells you something before you've looked at a single dish.
+Dining in this corridor has historically followed that logic: practical formats, reliable execution, and menus calibrated for repeat visitors rather than one-time occasion dining. cafe TOO sits on this stretch, and it serves International Buffet in Central, Hong Kong.

 Central and Western Hong Kong has developed one of Asia's more stratified restaurant ecosystems.
 At the leading end, places like 8½ Otto e Mezzo BOMBANA and Amber in Hong Kong operate within the Michelin-anchored tier, where tasting menus and formal service define the offer.
 A tier below that sits a broader group of casual-to-mid-range venues serving the district's working population. cafe TOO's position within this spread is worth understanding for anyone building a Central dining itinerary, particularly when contrasting it against more formal options like Le Salon de Thé de Joël Robuchon Hong Kong (ifc mall) in Central.